mixxit/docsy-example/content/en/docs/Guides/New Player Guide.md

 ## Intro

+First you need to find an npc called Adventurer

+You can find him outside the tavern in the starting area

+Right click him to target him

+Now type HAIL

-To begin an adventuring path you will need to visit the Adventurer npc in the starting dock town area.
-He is just near the tavern.
-Right click him to target him and then type HAIL to him.
-He will introduce himself and offer you options in purple text.
-Say those words back to him (Ie say:  I am an adventurer) - This will then teleport you to the adventuring tutorial or tell you that you are missing the mod
+He will introduce himself and offer you options in purple text

+Say those words back to him (Ie say:  I am an adventurer) - This will then teleport you to the adventuring tutorial (or tell you that you are missing the mod)

 If you forgot to install the mod, see [you need to install our Mod](https://www.fallofanempire.com/docs/guides/mod)